jordanate/depression-tweets-sentiment-analysis/README.md

 ### Limitations

-- The model fails to understand slang words such as 'emo' and 'depro'
+- The model fails to understand slang words such as 'emo' and 'depro.'
-- The model also fails to properly interpret negation in statements such as, "I am NOT depressed" or "I am NOT okay"
+- The model also fails to properly interpret negation in statements such as, "I am NOT depressed" or "I am NOT okay."
 - These two limitations likely root from the fact that this dataset contains only 10,313 tweets meaning that the model is limited and cannot capture every pattern of text/language that exists online.

 ### Next Steps